lefant/ansible-openwrt/README.md

 Contributors
 ------------

-Jan Wagner ([waha on github] pointed out that the uci module needs to return json and contributed related fixes allowing it to work with recent versions of ansible.
+Jan Wagner ([waja on github] pointed out that the uci module needs to return json and contributed related fixes allowing it to work with recent versions of ansible.